hpc/charliecloud/doc/ch-image_desc.rst

   :code:`--bucache`
-     Set the build cache mode: :code:`enabled`, :code:`disabled`, or :code:`rebuild`, which uses the cache for :code:`FROM` instructions but no others.
+     Set the build cache mode: :code:`enabled`, :code:`disabled`, or :code:`rebuild`, which writes the cache for all operations but reads only :code:`FROM` instructions.
 See section "Build cache" below for details, including the default.

   :code:`--download-cache`
      Set the download cache mode: :code:`enabled` (default) or